stevenmiller888/stevenmiller888.github.com/articles/2015-08-11-mind-how-to-build-a-neural-network/index.md

 Then, we do this process [again](https://github.com/stevenmiller888/mind/blob/master/lib/index.js#L200) for the input to hidden layer.

-The code for the back propagation function is below:
+The code for the back propagation function is below.
+Note that we're passing what is returned by the `forward` function as the second argument:

 ```javascript
 Mind.prototype.back = function(examples, results) {